hc825b/hc825b.github.io/_posts/2018-10-08-low-hanging-fruit-software-dev.markdown

     - Even when you finished a chunk in a day, try to divide into small parts and commit separately
-    - Leave *TODO* as placeholder and finish work in later commits
+    - Leave *TODO* as placeholders and finish work in later commits

 ## Continuous Integration